WAP (song)

-"WAP" (an acronym for Wet-Ass Pussy) is a song by American rapper Cardi B featuring Megan Thee Stallion.
-It was released on August 7, 2020, through Atlantic Records.
+"WAP" (an acronym for "Wet-Ass Pussy") is a song by American rapper Cardi B featuring Megan Thee Stallion.
+It was released on August 7, 2020, through Atlantic Records and KSR.
 Originally intended as the lead single for Cardi B's second studio album, it was ultimately included as the final track on Am I the Drama?
 (2025).
-It was written by Cardi B, Frank Rodriguez, Ayo The Producer, Megan Thee Stallion, Pardison Fontaine, KEYZBABY and Matt Allen.
 Musically, it is a hip-hop song driven by heavy bass, drum beats, and a sample of Frank Ski's single "Whores in This House" (1993).
-Its sexually explicit lyrics helped with its popularity: the song reached the top of the U.S. Billboard Hot 100.
+Its sexually explicit lyrics helped with its popularity, and the song peaked at number one on the U.S. Billboard Hot 100.

 After shelving a demo of the song in 2019, Cardi B revisited the song during COVID-19 lockdowns, recording additional verses and deciding to turn it into a collaboration with Megan.
 In the lyrics, Cardi B and Megan discuss how they want to be pleased by men, specifically referencing numerous sexual practices.
-Upon release, "WAP" received widespread acclaim from music critics, who praised its sex-positive message and for empowering women, with Rolling Stone, NPR, and several other publications ranking it as the best song of 2020.
+Upon release, "WAP" received widespread acclaim from music critics, who praised its themes of sex-positivity and female empowerment, with Rolling Stone, NPR, and several other publications ranking it as the best song of 2020.

 It became the first female rap collaboration to debut atop the U.S. Billboard Hot 100 and had the largest opening streaming week for a song in U.S. history.
 It gave Cardi B her fourth number-one single and Megan her second in the U.S. The single spent four non-consecutive weeks atop the chart and spent multiple weeks at number one in several other countries.
 "WAP" became the first number-one single on the inaugural Billboard Global 200, topping the chart for three weeks, and it earned the 11th position on IFPI's year-end singles chart.
-As of September 2025, the song was certified 9× Platinum by the Recording Industry Association of America (RIAA).
+As of August 2026, the song was certified Diamond by the Recording Industry Association of America (RIAA).

 A music video directed by Colin Tilley accompanied the single's release.
-It features cameos from several women, including television star Kylie Jenner, singers Normani and Rosalía, and rappers Latto, Sukihana, and Rubi Rose.
+It features cameos from several women, including reality television personality Kylie Jenner, singers Normani and Rosalía, and rappers Latto, Sukihana, and Rubi Rose.
 "WAP" broke the record for the biggest 24-hour debut for an all-female collaboration on YouTube.
 Cardi B and Megan performed the song at the 63rd Annual Grammy Awards, leading to over 1,000 viewer complaints being sent to the Federal Communications Commission.
 Social conservative politicians and pundits objected to the song for its sexually explicit lyrics, and the ensuing discourse fueled the song's impact.